-"At the beginning of my journey, I didn't know what a Presidential Scholar was," says Arts Scholar Rachel Moore (CA, 1982).
+"At the beginning of my journey, I didn't know what a Presidential Scholar was," says Arts Scholar Rachel Moore (1982, CA).
 But she soon learned and turned her nationally recognized talent into a preeminent career—first as a dancer with the American Ballet Theatre and later as the Theatre's executive director and CEO.
 Today she's President and CEO of The Music Center in Los Angeles.

 Rachel was born in Davis, California, but she spent much of her childhood in India and Saudi Arabia where her economist father consulted on water resource management.
 The family returned to Davis when Rachel was nine.
 At eleven, she began ballet training—a late start for a dancer—but her exceptional talent soon became apparent.
 "I was completely enthralled with the art form," Rachel says.

 At age thirteen, she was invited to begin dancing professionally in New York, but her parents refused.
 "This was this transformative moment for my parents and me, that maybe I had some skill in this arena, and I became very serious, and trained seven days a week, and would spend my summers in New York training," Rachel says.
 When she was seventeen, she was offered a full-time scholarship in New York before her senior year in high school.
 "My parents, correctly—although I thought they were ruining my life—said I had to stay home and finish school," she says.
 In retrospect, Rachel sees her parents' decision as beneficial.
 Finishing high school led her to become a Presidential Scholar and to attend university later in her career.